griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 ---

 ##Visualize alignments
 Start IGV on your laptop.
-Load the Normal_ALL & Tumor_ALL, BAM files (accepted_hits.bam) in igv.
+Load the UHR_ERCC-Mix1_ALL & HBR_ERCC-Mix2_ALL BAM files (accepted_hits.bam) in IGV.
 You can load the necessary files in IGV directly from your web accessible amazon workspace (see below) using 'File' -> 'Load from URL'.
 You may wish to customize the track names as you load them in to keep them straight.
 Do this by right-clicking on the alignment track and choosing 'Rename Track'.
 Note, you must replace cbw## with your own amazon instance number (e.g., "cbw01")).
 * http://cbw##.ssh01.com/rnaseq/alignments/tophat/UHR_ERCC-Mix1_ALL/accepted_hits.bam (UHR Tophat)
 * http://cbw##.ssh01.com/rnaseq/alignments/tophat/HBR_ERCC-Mix2_ALL/accepted_hits.bam (HBR Tophat)

-Go to an example gene locus on chr22:
-e.g. EIF3L, NDUFA6, RBX1 have nice coverage
+Go to an example gene locus on chr22: e.g. EIF3L, NDUFA6, RBX1 have nice coverage
  e.g. MMP11 and TST are differentially expressed.
 Are they up-regulated or down-regulated in the tumor?
-Mouse over some reads and use the read group (RG) flag to determine which protocol the reads come from
+ Mouse over some reads and use the read group (RG) flag to determine which protocol the reads come from.

 ##OPTIONAL
 Now load the STAR alignments